stihl1210/HOG-CV/README.md

 Histogram of oriented gradients visualisation using OpenCV

-Step by step calculation, so not all calculations and loops are optimal.
+Step by step calculation, so not all methods and loops are optimal.
 Feel free to use and comment.

-Dependiences:
+Dependencies:
 - OpenCV for Python
 - Python 3.4